 Biotin coated surfaces offer a powerful instrument to carry out one of the most useful interactions in immunochemistry that involves the specificity binding of biotin to avidin, streptavidin or neutravidin.
 This binding shows a great constant affinity (10– 15 M).

-Biotin, or vitamin H (MW 244.31 Da), is a small naturally occurring cofactor that is present in every living cell in very minute amounts (usually less than 0.0001 %).
+Biotin, or vitamin H (M.W.
+244.31 Da), is a small naturally occurring cofactor that is present in every living cell in very minute amounts (usually less than 0.0001 %).
 The biotin molecule normally exists bound to proteins (such as pyruvate carboxylase) through its valeric acid carboxylic group by an amide bond to lysine side-chain amines.

 The polystyrene optical features don’t change, allowing the modified surface to be used as a valid tool to carry out biological tests.

-- interactions with avidin
+- interaction with avidin

-- interactions with streptavidin
+- interaction with streptavidin

 - interaction with neutravidin

-Microplates show a CV% less than 5 when streptavidin-HRP is used as detector and TMB as substrate in an ELISA format.
+The Biotin Coated Products show a CV% less than 5 when streptavidin-HRP is used as detector and TMB as substrate in an ELISA format.

 Storage and Stability

-The microplates, if unopened, are stable refrigerated until the expiration date printed on the label.
-If opened, store in closed pouch with desiccant and use within the expiration date.
+The Biotin Coated products, if unopened, are stable at 2 – 8 °C until the expiration date printed on the label.
+If opened, store in a closed pouch with desiccant and use within the expiration date.